footkol/Portfolio/Machine Learning/Deep Learning/Predicting Traffic with Neural Networks/README.md

 ## Model selection

+There are several well-researched methods applicable to creating traffic prediction models.
+First is the use of statistical methods, allowing the identification of traffic patterns at different scales: daily, on different days of the week, seasonal, etc. These methods are usually easier, faster, and more cost-effective to implement compared to machine learning approaches.
+However, they tend to be less accurate since they cannot process as much multivariate data.

+In particular, auto-regressive integrated moving average (ARIMA) models have been actively employed for traffic prediction since the 1970s.
+They are easy to implement and have demonstrated higher accuracy compared to other statistical methods.
+ARIMA follows a classical statistical approach, analyzing past events to predict future ones.
+It relies on data collected at regular time intervals and assumes that past patterns will repeat in the future.
+However, traffic flow is a complex structure with numerous variables, making it challenging to effectively process using univariate ARIMA models.

+On the other hand, machine learning offers the advantage of not requiring assumptions or prior knowledge.
+It can automatically extract useful information from datasets, compensating for the limitations of traditional methods.
+Ensemble learning, a significant branch of machine learning, has gained widespread attention.
+It combines multiple learners to reduce generalization errors, minimize the possibility of local optimization, and address overfitting.

+For this project, I chose LightGBM, a powerful open-source gradient boosting framework designed for efficiency and high performance.
+It proves to be an excellent tool for handling large datasets and facilitating the creation of accurate predictions.

-While selecting a model for this project I decided to opt for Neural Networks approach.
+In addition to selecting the model based on decision tree algorithms mentioned above, I have also opted for a Neural Networks approach.
 Selecting deep learning models, is advantageous for traffic prediction due to its inherent ability to capture intricate patterns, model complex relationships and adapt to varying temporal dependencies.
 Unlike traditional machine learning models, neural networks excel at automatically learning hierarchical representations, enabling them to extract relevant features from diverse data types, such as time-series and categorical information.
 This adaptability, coupled with the capacity to handle non-linearities, makes neural networks a superior choice for traffic prediction tasks compared to conventional machine learning models.

 Recurrent Neural Networks (RNNs) are a type of neural network designed for handling sequential data.
 What sets RNNs apart is their ability to retain information from previous inputs, making them effective for tasks where context or order matters, such as time-series prediction.
 However, traditional RNNs can face challenges with long-term dependencies, leading to the development of more advanced architectures like Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) networks, which address these issues by allowing the model to selectively retain or forget information over time.